Like us on Facebook

 Do all POTS patients have these antibodies?

 We don't know yet.
-In the initial study, all 14 of the 14 POTS patients tested had the antibodies; 7 patients from Vanderbilt and 7 from the University of Oklahoma.
+In the initial study, all 14 of the 14 POTS patients tested had at least one of these antibodies; 7 patients from Vanderbilt and 7 from the University of Oklahoma.
 The patients were not pre-selected as being likely to have antibodies.
 Some of them had viral infections prior to the onset of their POTS, but some did not have any obvious viral infection before developing POTS.
 As explained by Dr. Raj above, the purpose of the follow up study is to evaluate a larger group of POTS patients, to see what percentage of POTS patients have these antibodies and to see if these antibodies exist in POTS patients that have other health conditions, such as Ehlers-Danlos Syndrome.

 Can my doctor order a test for these antibodies?